pr0fix/caffeinated-strings/README.md

 | `.toUpperCase()` | `froth`        | Transforms the string to uppercase (like frothing the milk to create a creamy top).                                  |

 ## 🔧 Usage

+Once installed, you can import and use the functions in your JavaScript or TypeScript projects:

 1. `sipAt(str, index)`
    Returns the character in a string at given index.